-My own theory as CEO of TAM is that market stress needs to be relieved and liquidity is the key component in periods of high stress.
+My own theory as CEO of TAM International is that market stress needs to be relieved and liquidity is the key component in periods of high stress.
 In 2008 the market stress was alleviated by outright selling and the collapse of the markets duly followed.
 Investors satiated their desire and liquidity was created (QE).
 2011 however was potentially far worse on the news front and the forebodings of the permabears, did not result in massive sales.
 Why?
 In my opinion worried and stress ridden investors were satiated in their selling by the intense volatility that occurred during specific periods in 2011 - most notably the summer months.
 Sellers were able to liquidate but through it all there was equivalent buying in process.
 This backed by the US economic juggernaut slipping into second gear and with further liquidity pumped into the market (LTRO) meant that GDP numbers were nowhere near the low end of forecast.
 We trundled along with a flat(ish) GDP.
-Of course there were some noticeable European exceptions but the core markets, supported by China, held the global economy up by the bootstraps.